manhal-mhd/netops1/README.md

    ```
    https://n2.nog-oc.org/youremailaddress/
    ```
+   This URL provides access to your lab environment.
+Replace `youremailaddress` with your actual email address to log in.

 2. Use the following default credentials:
    - Username: `afnog`
    - Password: `admin`
+   These credentials are provided for initial access to the lab environment.

 ### Elevating Privileges
 When first logged in, you'll need root access:
 ```bash
 su -
 ```
+This command switches to the root user, providing administrative privileges required for subsequent steps.

 ### Verify Network Configuration
 Check your network settings and note down your IP addresses:
 ```bash
 ifconfig
 ```
+The `ifconfig` command displays network interface configuration, including IP addresses.
+This information is important for configuring the DNS server.

 In our lab environment as example :
 - IPv4 Address: 192.168.0.217